What is perlite?

 - Can be used as a carrier for fertilizer, herbicides and pesticides and for pelletizing seed

-We sell different grades and quantities.
-Please take a look at our online shop section.
+Here at Fertile Fibre we sell different grades and quantities.
+Just take a look at our perlite selection.